 - 3 tablespoons milk

-- Pre-heat oven to 350°F and line 2 baking sheets with parchment paper or silicone mat.
+- Pre-heat oven to 350°F and line 2 baking sheets with parchment paper or a silicone mat.

 - In a large bowl, whisk together the flour, baking powder, baking soda, and salt to combine.
 Set aside.
 In a small bowl, whisk together the buttermilk and vanilla to combine.
 Set aside.